Foresteam/FWGUI/README.md

 # FWGUI
-This library is a liteweight React Electron alternative, it's small and easy to use.
-It uses system installed Chromium as frontend engine, so the distribution won't take much disk space too.
+This library is a liteweight React Electron cross-platform alternative, small and easy to use.
+It uses system installed Chromium as frontend engine, so the distribution won't take much disk space (while Electron's will).
+You can pack it with [nexe](https://github.com/nexe/nexe) or whatever ([F0Talk](https://github.com/foresteam/F0Talk) is an example).

 [Python "version" of this library](https://github.com/ChrisKnott/Eel)